 What is the Most Popular Pay-Per-Lead Company?

 Pay-Per-Lead (PPL) companies range from household names to somewhat sketchy businesses.
-While there are numerous PPL companies out in the market, you’d have a hard time finding a more recognizable name than HomeAdvisor.
-The business employs untold numbers of sales force personnel and boasts a vast array of contractors.
+While there are numerous PPL companies out in the market, you’d have difficulty finding a more recognizable name than HomeAdvisor.
+The directory promotes local lists for various niches and boasts a vast array of contractors.

 How Much Do Companies Pay for Leads?